 Not knowing fast enough will be equal to being behind the competition.

-Intelligent — The requirements on CRMs to have proactive and predictive analytics and adaptive abilities will increase.
-A CRM that cannot adapt to the behaviour of its users and their customers will not survive.
+Intelligent — The requirements on CRMs to have proactive and predictive analytic and adaptive abilities will increase.
+A CRM that cannot adapt to the behavior of its users and their customers will not survive.

 CRMs that can present predefined action plans for who to contact, when to contact them and what to contact them about will show the way for how a CRM really can help providers and customers merge their processes.

 Future CRMs will also adapt and learn how each user behaves and performs and which behavior is preferred for different situations, making it easier for sales departments to put the right team members on the right task and increase the chances of success.

 No CRM customer will accept plain CRM systems that act as expensive contact registers and graveyards of irrelevant information.

 Cloud/affordable/off the shelf — The driver behind the cloud is over 10 years old now in CRM, having started back in the late 1990s with the rise of application service providers.

 In the future, the requirement for affordable and off-the-shelf CRMs will increase, especially for small and medium-sized companies.

 This will democratize CRM and put in the hands of one-man companies advanced business software that today is exclusively for larger enterprises.